Product was successfully added to your shopping cart.

 48 Hours: This kefir is for the veteran kefir lover.
 When cultured for 48 hours, the kefir flavor will be strong and sour.
 It will generally begin to separate into curds and whey, which can be whisked back together, for a smoother finished product.
 Alternatively, drain the whey off to make kefir cheese.

 How Temperature Affects Culturing Time

 In a space that is not a perfect 68-72ºF, is there a way to produce consistent results?
 The answer is yes, although there will be some trial and error through the various seasons to determine how long to culture milk kefir to get results that suit your preference.
 Keep in mind that when the culturing area is warmer, the culturing occurs more quickly; when the culturing area is cooler, the culturing slows down.

-So make sure you give kefir a shot by using the above culturing times.
-You may be surprised to find that you actually really love kefir — mild or extra zingy!
+Give milk kefir a shot!
+You may be surprised to find that you actually really love milk kefir — mild or extra zingy!

 |Milk Kefir Grains|

 |Milk Kefir Starter Kit|